makrai/notes/yang1810-GEM-param-free-sentence-embed-orth-basis-EMNLP.md

     to capture the context of a word and characterize its significance therin
   * last step similar as Arora+ (2017) to remove top principal vectors
     * to ensure e.g. stop words, do not bias sentence similarity
-    * sentence-specific principal vector removal method, leading to better
+    * sentence-specific principal vector removal method
-      * As we build a new orthogonal basis for each sentence, we propose to
+  * we build a new orthogonal basis for each sentence

 # 2 our sentence embedding algorithm GEM, Approach 2

-* We introduce three scores to quantify the importance of a word, as will be
+* We introduce three scores to quantify the importance of a word
-  * novelty score α n measures the portion of the new semantic meaning in a w
+  * novelty score α n measures the portion of the new semantic meaning
   * significance score α s describes the alignment between the new semantic meaning and the sentence-level meaning
   * uniqueness score α u examines the uniqueness of the new semantic meaning